raspberrypilearning/mapping-the-weather/worksheet.md

 ## Adding some more detail

-`Basemap` is a powerful module, and there's lots that you can do to improve your map.
+The `Basemap` module is very powerful, and there's lots that you can do to improve your map.

 1. First of all, have a play with the different projections that are available in the `Basemap` module.
 There's a list of them below.